Pregnancy care sucks. These companies want to rethink it

 Reimagining in-person care

 Oula is nestled between brownstones on a quaint block in Brooklyn, with a Kiehl’s just down the street.
 The entryway has a homier aesthetic than your average doctor’s office, but follows the same spatial rule book as design-forward practices like One Medical or the dental office Tend.
 The color palate is womb-like, with muted brown, pinks, and red.
 There is feminine art on the walls and the decor is round; even the floor tiles are adorned with ruddy little half moons.
-Just beyond its couches are toys for kids, and in the bathroom is a self-cleaning changing table from a French startup called Pluie.
+Just beyond its couches are toys for kids, and in the bathroom is a self-cleaning changing table from a Chicago based startup called Pluie.

 The first appointment at Oula is one hour and can be either in person or online, though the clinic encourages people to do their first visit virtually.
 “A lot of clinics will not even speak to you until basically they can see something on an ultrasound, so we knew that that was something we wanted to do differently,” Schneider DeMeireles says.
 “We’ll talk to you as soon as you want us to—before you’re pregnant, if you want to just talk about even how to get pregnant.
 But what you need to know is that if you’re looking for an ultrasound, that won’t be possible until at least 7 weeks, and if you’re looking for genetic screening, that won’t be possible until at least 10 weeks.”